tasesmuemils/100DaysOfCode/README.md

 Okay, that is pretty hard!
 I have problems to figure out how to place buttons, fields for user input with Frame.
 I will try to figure this out tomorrow.

+#day 4 05.01.2017

+I was wondering if there are something like padding, margin or border like in CSS in Python Tkinter and guess what - there is. :D
+So now every widget is in the right places.
+Now i need to figure out, how to get user to enter neccesery paths.
+On CMD it is working great.